PlaceOS/docs/how-to/panel-login.md

 ---
 id: panel-login
-title: Configure Panel Auto Login
+title: Configure Endpoint Auto Login
-description: Allow automatic or unatteded authentication for PlaceOS Front End Applications
+description: Allow automatic or unatteded authentication for PlaceOS Frontend Applications
 sidebar_position: 8
 ---

-By default, PlaceOS requires users to authentication against front end applications (Workplace, Kiosks, Concierge etc.)
+By default, PlaceOS requires users to authentication against frontend applications (Workplace, Kiosks, Concierge etc.).
-Panel Auto Login allows you to configure panels to authenticate against PlaceOS Automatically, without requiring the user to enter credentials each time.
+Panel Auto Login allows you to configure panels to authenticate against PlaceOS Automatically.
+This removes the requirement for users to manually enter credentials to authenticate the application.
 This feature is most commonly used with unattended user interfaces, such as map and visitor kiosks.